Chalet and “Similar yet Different” Bomboniere

 By more than one species – just ask Todd!
 Photos courtesy of 50 Shades member Kevin Kodak.

 At this point, we have no evidence that Altaglass or Lorraine Glass Industries produced these forms.
-However, we do have evidence that in addition to Chalet Artistic Glass, Mosaic Artistic Glass, EDAG and Rossi Artistic Glass also each produced bomboniere.
+However, we do have evidence that in addition to Chalet Artistic Glass, Mosaic Artistic Glass, EDAG, Rossi Artistic Glass and Crystal Draft Industries (both the latter using the Chalet molds) also each produced bomboniere.
 Unfortunately, to date, I have not seen any verified Mosaic bomboniere pieces that I can show here.
 However, for the first time, I can show a few pieces from EDAG glass!
 Rossi only produced a very limited line of bomboniere – 99.9% were swans and baskets.
 Most Rossi basket and swan bomboniere are virtually identical to the Chalet favors.
 This is because Rossi and a partner bought Chalet’s equipment after its bankruptcy and the molds for the bomboniere were part of that parcel.

 Which was produced at Chalet and which at Rossi?
 You’ll have to read the article to find out!